xxwilliam/table/README.md

         <p>&#9733;   Contact us (contact details,feedback forms, become a referee
                      partner-offers access to the platform)</p>

-                     And more...as we run trials on the website development phase and changes are identified.</p>
+        <p>             And more...as we run trials on the website development phase
+        and changes are identified.</p>
     </tr>
     <tr style="width:100%">